groupe-open-rennes/rudi-node-catalog/README.md

 - A definition of the RUDI metadata that is compatible with the definition (https://app.swaggerhub.com/apis/OlivierMartineau/RUDI-PRODUCER)
 - An external API for fetching open-data metadata (public and accessible without any authentication)
-- An internal API for creating, accessing, updating, and deleting metadata (https://app.swaggerhub.com/apis/OlivierMartineau/RudiProducer-InternalAPI)
+- An internal API for creating, accessing, updating and deleting metadata (https://app.swaggerhub.com/apis/OlivierMartineau/RudiProducer-InternalAPI)

 ---